Reporting and message trace in Exchange Online Protection

 Microsoft Exchange Online Protection (EOP) offers many different reports that can help you determine the overall status and health of your organization.
-Some reports are available in the Microsoft Office 365 admin center, while others are available in the Exchange admin center (EAC).
+Some reports are available in the Microsoft 365 admin center, while others are available in the Exchange admin center (EAC).

 Looking for information about all EOP features?
-See the Exchange Online Protection Service Description.
+See the Exchange Online Protection service description.

-Office 365 admin center reports
+Microsoft 365 admin center reports

 Reporting using web services

 Not available to EOP standalone customers.
-You can use the REST/OData Tenant Reporting Web service to programmatically collect summary and detailed reports about messaging data, and you can display the data on a web page in a custom management Web portal.
-For more information, see Office 365 Reporting Web Services.
+You can use the REST/OData Tenant Reporting web service to programmatically collect summary and detailed reports about messaging data, and you can display the data on a web page in a custom web management portal.